apache/geode/geode-redis/README.md

     ```
     * --name: A name you create for your server.
     * --locators: This is the location of the locator you started in step 1.
-    * --server-port: The server port (what the Java client ultimately connects to)
+    * --server-port: The port that Geode clients connect to.
-    * --redis-port: The port that your redis application will connect to
+    * --redis-port: The port that your Redis client will connect to.
     * --redis-bind-address: This will be the address your client uses to connect.